freebsd/freebsd-quarterly/2019q3/pf_sigs.md

 Part of the problem is that code to calculate signal and si_code from Mach error returned by vm_fault() was located in trap_pfault().
-In other words, each architecture did that on its own, with specific set of bugs and incompilance.
+In other words, each architecture did that on its own, with specific set of bugs and incompliance.
 Sometimes code even mis-interpreted returned Mach errors as errno.

 New helper function vm_fault_trap() was added, that does several